Guide

 Pro Tip

-Use region capture when you only need one component, error state, chart, or section.
-Smaller captures often produce cleaner OCR and titles.
+Use full-page capture for long references and region capture when you only need one component, error state, chart, or section.

 Try It Free